ibm-cloud-docs/containers/ingress-domains.md

 {: #ingress-domains-ui-access}
 {: ui}

-Navigate to the your cluster's **Domains** page to create and manage domains.
+Navigate to your cluster's **Domains** page to create and manage domains.

 1. In the console, navigate to your [clusters tab](https://cloud.ibm.com/kubernetes/clusters){: external}.
 2. Click the cluster where you want to create or change a domain.